Leighton Park School: Overview

-Matthew Judd has been the headmaster since September 2018.
+Luke Walters has been the headmaster since September 2025.

-At A level in 2019, pupils' progress score was Well Above Average with students gaining 0.6 of a grade on average across their subjects.
-No data were published by the Department for Education for the school at GCSE level.
+At A level, in 2019 pupils had a progress score rated “Well Above Average”, with an average gain of +0.6 of a grade per subject.

+In 2025 the school reported that 68% of A-level entries achieved grades A*–B (73% for boarders), 40% of grades were A*–A, and 14% were A*.
+Fifteen students gained straight A*–A grades.

-The School was inspected by the Independent Schools Inspectorate in November 2021 and was found to be excellent for both the quality of pupils’ personal development and the quality of their academic progress.
+The school was inspected by the Independent Schools Inspectorate in November 2024 (report published January 2025) and was found to meet all statutory standards; inspectors highlighted the strength of the school’s Quaker-values ethos and commended its broad and balanced curriculum, pastoral care, and overall educational provision.

 There are 27 music teachers covering a range of instruments.
 The school offers dance with a new studio built in 2020 and a GCSE and A Levels qualifications available.
 The school's music and media centre opened in 2019.
-It offers a BTec in Digital Media Production at both level 2 and level 3 and works with nearby Pinewood Studios.
+It offers a BTech in Digital Media Production at both level 2 and level 3 and works with nearby Pinewood Studios.

-Old School and attached laboratories at Leighton Park are Grade II listed buildings.
-Grove House was designed by Victorian architect Alfred Waterhouse, who also designed the Natural History Museum in London and himself an old boy of Grove House School.
+Old School and the attached teaching accommodation at Leighton Park are Grade II listed buildings.
+Grove House was designed by the Victorian architect Alfred Waterhouse, who also designed the Natural History Museum in London and was himself an old boy of Grove House School.

 History

 Leighton Park was opened in 1890 by members of the Religious Society of Friends (Quakers), as a public school for boys.
 It was founded after Grove House School, also a Quaker school, closed in 1877.
 Grove House School had educated notable personalities such as Lord Lister, Alfred Waterhouse and Thomas Hodgkin.

 Leighton Park grew from four boys in 1890 to 103 in the 1920s.
 The junior school became the independent Crosfields School, making Leighton Park solely a senior school.
 By 1970 the school had 300 pupils, and in 1975 girls were admitted to the sixth form.
 In 1993 the school became fully coeducational.
-Today the school is home to around 520 pupils drawn from over 44 different countries.
+Today the school is home to around 597 pupils, drawn from more than 45 different countries.

 In 2015, the school celebrated its 125-year anniversary.

+Several of the school’s buildings have also marked significant milestones over the years, including Fryer, the centre for pupils in Years 7 and 8, which celebrated its 100th birthday.

-In March 2016, the school was granted planning permission to develop the main hall and music department into the Music and Media Centre (MMC) which will enhance the facilities for teaching Music and Media at the school.
-The building officially opened in March 2019.
-The school is currently redeveloping the historic Grove House to be a new Sixth Form Study Centre and School Library - due to open in early 2024.
+In March 2016, the school was granted planning permission to redevelop the main hall and music department into the Music and Media Centre (MMC).
+The new facility officially opened in March 2019.

+In October 2024, the historic Grove House was redeveloped and officially opened as the School’s new Sixth Form Study Centre and whole-school Library.
+The renovation converted the former boarding house into modern study spaces, a lecture theatre, sixth-form common room, classrooms, silent-study areas, and social spaces — and the Grove building is now fully in use as part of the school’s facilities.